pictoune/pictoune.github.io/index.md

-# Master Any Language at Record Speed with AnkiLingoFlash
+# Master Languages at Record Speed with AnkiLingoFlash

 ## 1. The Challenge of Vocabulary Acquisition in Foreign Languages